BrendonLH/Cookie-Stand/README.md

     b. changed out sales JS file to mirror one done in class.
     c. finished the cities.

+## Class-7-Constructors
+    1. 11/13/2019
+        a.
+Added constructor function to Cookie.js file.

 <!-- TO DO'S -->
 1. figure out why cookies on 2 hours are the same. checkout cookies and customers function.